The Real Reason Executives Stop Reading Your Report

 What action should be taken given the current situation?
 What resources — budget, headcount — are required?
 What decisions need to be made in this room?

 A truly effective business report provides all three layers: Status → Analysis → Response.
-No matter how rich the data, a business report PPT missing any one of these layers will fail to earn executive confidence.
+No matter how rich the data, a report that fails to connect these three layers makes executive decision-making more difficult.

 | Stage | Key Question | Core Analysis Points |